189 years of Methodism in Oregon City

 In June 1840, a group of 53 persons arrived to assist Lee with his mission plans.
-Rev. Alvan Waller, his wife, and two children were assigned to Willamette Falls - now Oregon City - then an Indian village of about 150 Clackamas Indians.
-John McLoughlin, Chief Factor of the Hudson's Bay Company at Fort Vancouver, previously had built and later abandoned a saw mill and block house at the Falls.
+Rev. Alvin Waller, his wife, and two children were assigned to Willamette Falls; now Oregon City.
+The village was originally a settlement of about 150 Indigenous Clackamas Native Americans.
+John McLoughlin, Chief Factor of the Hudson's Bay Company at Fort Vancouver, previously had built, and later abandoned, a saw mill and block house at the Falls.
 Waller borrowed some timbers from that and built a house near the edge of the Falls, on the east bank of the river.
 It served as parsonage and store.

 Oregon City in 1852

 This oil painting shows our church at its original site at 3rd and Main Street where the paper mill is now located.
 Directly behind it is the McLoughlin House at the foot of the bluff.
 This village became the first community incorporated west of the Rocky Mountains.